Tracy Bond: Legacy

 In Fleming's novels, Bond is a broken man after Tracy's death.
 In You Only Live Twice, he has begun drinking heavily, which has affected his work.
-M is forced to acknowledge that Bond is no longer fit for service.
-However, he decides to give Bond one last chance and assigns him to an intelligence-related diplomatic affair in Japan.
+M is forced to acknowledge that Bond is no longer fit for service, but he decides to give Bond one last chance and assigns him to an intelligence-related diplomatic affair in Japan.
 This in turn leads to a duel to the death with Blofeld in the climax of the novel, and Bond is finally awarded his revenge but suffers a head injury that leaves him with amnesia.

 In the films, James Bond is tracking Blofeld in the pre-title credits sequence of Diamonds Are Forever.
 The film does not explain why nor does it mention Tracy.
 Originally, it had been planned that On Her Majesty's Secret Service would end with Bond and Tracy driving away from their wedding.
 The scenes where she was shot were filmed at the same time with the intention that they would form the pre-title sequence of Diamonds Are Forever.
 As a result of George Lazenby leaving the role, these scenes ended up being part of On Her Majesty's Secret Service.

 Subsequent films, until the original timeline's end in 2002, reference the fact that Bond was previously married, but only fleetingly: